Maui Beach Wedding Locations

 Ironwoods Beach

-This beach is located in Kapalua, with a long stretch of sand with tall rock formations on either end.
-Because it’s so large, you can easily find a private space – but also tends to be less busy than the other beaches.
+This beach is located in the beautiful resort area of Kapalua, Maui.
+Photo opportunities abound with a long stretch of sand and tall rock formations on either end of Ironwoods Beach.
+Because it’s so large, you can easily find a private space.
+It tends to be less busy than the other beaches.
 There is a small parking lot, long boardwalk and beautiful views from this rugged beach.
+Parking fees apply.

 Kapalua Bay

-Kapalua Bay is a beautiful, half moon, crescent shape with sunset views and rock arms reaching out to the ocean on either end.
+Kapalua Bay is a beautiful, half moon, crescent shape beach with sunset views and rock arms reaching out to the ocean on either end.
 Just Beautiful.
-This is a popular wedding beach on the west side due to its beauty and will likely have another wedding taking place at sunset, but we can spread out and have a special moment for your event here.
+This is a popular wedding beach on the west side due to its beauty.
+It is likely to have another wedding taking place at sunset.
+We can choose our spot to best utilize the available space and have a special moment for your event at Kapalua Bay.

 Kuleana Beach